foley-dev/arma3-blinkers/README.md

 ## Quick start

 1. Copy the `Foley_blinkers` folder to your scenario: `scripts\Foley_blinkers\`
-2. Copy contents of `description.ext` to your scenario.
+2. Copy contents of `description.ext` to your scenario's `description.ext`.
 3. Add to your scenario's `init.sqf`:
     ```sqf
     execVM "scripts\Foley_blinkers\init.sqf";
     ```

 ## Advanced usage

+### Multiplayer considerations

+The initialization script must be ran on every client.
+However, in order to change state of the blinkers (`Foley_blinkers_fnc_applySetting`), it's enough to call it on one machine as it will propagate to all clients, provided that your `CfgRemoteExec` doesn't prevent it.

 ### Initialization